BioJulia/PopGen.jl/docs/plotting.md

 PlotlyJS.savehtml(plot_missing(a), "filename.html")
 ```

 This will save it in the current working directly as whatever you replace `filename.html` with.
-If you want the file to work properly offline, add a third option argument `:embed`, although be aware it inflates the file size (~3.5mb for the test data).
+If you want the file to work properly offline, add a third argument `:embed`, although be aware it inflates the file size (~3.5mb for the test data).

 ## plot sample locations